BushelScript/bushelscript.github.io/index.md

 ### Build from source

-There are no prebuilt binaries just yet.
-You can always install from source, which is pretty straightforward if already have Xcode installed and know your way around the command line.
+Installing from source is always an option, and is pretty straightforward if you already have Xcode installed and know your way around the command line.
 For instructions see the [GitHub page](https://github.com/BushelScript/BushelScript).

 ## Learn BushelScript